Opinions by COGwriter

 The following unbolded text is a copy of the

-As a further preface, perhaps it should be stated that I was simply disappointed and surprised that the leadership in UCG moved away from the Bible so much in this study paper.
-Of course, UCG has changed many doctrines (see my article at http://members.aol.com/drthiel/ucg.htm), though its membership does not always seem to realize it (for example, this study paper was not an approved doctrinal change by UCG’s general eldership, just its doctrinal committee and Council of Elders—thus it violated section 4.1 of the Constitution of the United Church of God).
+As a further preface, perhaps it should be stated that I was simply disappointed and surprised when the leadership in UCG moved away from the Bible so much in this study paper.
+Of course, UCG has changed many doctrines (see my article at Differences between the Living Church of God and United Church of God ), though its membership does not always seem to realize it (for example, this study paper was not an approved doctrinal change by UCG’s general eldership, just its doctrinal committee and Council of Elders—thus it violated section 4.1 of the Constitution of the United Church of God).
 It is my hope and prayer that whatever ‘Philadelphians’ that may be left in UCG will have eyes to see and ears to hear.
 At risk of being accused of ‘sectarianism’, it is hoped that brethren in whatever affiliation will understand that biblical scholarship did not require UCG’s change:

 This is not really accurate.
 Herbert Armstrong taught that it was called the Last Great Day based on John 7:37.
 UCG previously taught that they call it "the Last Great Day" based on John 7:37 (God’s Holy Day Plan.
 UCG Booklet, 1996;pp.7, 52).
 Thus to not mention John 7:37 here, and suggest tradition alone, is disingenuous.

 We see from this section of Scripture that the "eighth day" is a distinct festival and it is also a Sabbath.
 While it is connected with the Feast of Tabernacles, it is not specifically a part of this festival.
 Notice the instruction regarding this eighth day: